mamuso/acts_as_unvlogable/README.markdown

           videotron.title
           => "Beached"

+-   __service:__ A method to know the name of the video provider service.

+        videotron.service
+        => "Vimeo"

 -   __thumbnail:__ An image representation of the video.
 Each service has a different size, but... it works :)